MinecraftHopper/MinecraftHopper/_help/cannot-log-in/index.markdown

 ## Further Help

 If you are still not able to log in, but can log in on other devices.
 You can join the [Minecraft Support Discord](https://discord.gg/58Sxm23) for further help and troubleshooting.
-As with any online community, be sure to read the rules upon joining and follow them.
+As with any online community, be sure to read the rules upon joining, and follow them.